Skip to main content

 Why is maternal immunisation important?

 In NZ, deaths from pertussis occur almost exclusively in unimmunised infants.2 Among infants who require intensive care, permanent brain or lung damage is common.2 In 2023, 20 infants under 5 months old were hospitalised with pertussis, most of which were Māori or Pacific pēpi3.
-Four of these infants died4
+Three of these infants died4

 The risk of complications from influenza infection in pregnancy is substantial for hapū māmā2; 5.
 Influenza in pregnancy increases the likelihood of preterm birth and low birth weight6 and may also be associated with an increased risk of maternal6, fetal, and neonatal death.5